Bus Festival

 Bus 3865 was originally delivered to Queens Surface Corporation for service on its routes out of what is now MTA Bus Company’s College Point Depot.
 In May 2000, Bus 3865 and 11 other TMC RTS buses were transferred to Jamaica Buses Inc., to replace the last of the 1980 Grumman Model 870s.
 Jamaica Buses was established in 1933, as a subsidiary of the company operating electric streetcars in Queens since the late 1890s.
 After more than 70 years of service, Jamaica Buses was taken over by MTA Bus.
 Company on June 30, 2006.
 Its depot was renamed Baisley Park Depot.

-Get ready to roll with bus models from the New York Transit Museum Store!
+Check out these bus models from the New York Transit Museum Store!

 Bus models lined up next to each other on white background